exonum/exonum-python-client/docs/index.rst

 =====================
-Modules documentation
+Modules Documentation
 =====================

-Documentation for the modules in the Exonum Python light client:
+Documentation for the modules in the Exonum Python Light Client:

 .. toctree::
    :maxdepth: 2